jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 ### A Simple Example

-The examples below require the following Python imports:
+The examples in this document require the following Python imports:

 ```
 from tinyqsim.qcircuit import QCircuit
 import numpy as np
 ```

 The main interface to the simulator is through the QCircuit class.
+Documentation of the QCircuit API can be found in the 'doc/api' directory.

-First, create a quantum circuit with 2 qubits:
+First, let us create a quantum circuit with 2 qubits:

 ```
   qc = QCircuit(2)